Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes: Acknowledgments

 \section{Acknowledgments}

-DB extends heartfelt appreciation to Dr. Bobby Ezhuthachan(Ramakrishna Mission Vivekananda Educational \& Research Institute) for giving an introduction to Carrollian physics.
+D.B. extends heartfelt appreciation to Dr. Bobby Ezhuthachan (Ramakrishna Mission Vivekananda Educational \& Research Institute) for giving an introduction to Carrollian physics.
 Additionally, sincere acknowledgment is extended to Dr. Axel Kleinschmidt(Max Planck Institute for Gravitational Physics in Potsdam, Germany) for offering valuable insights during the progress of the paper.
+A.C. acknowledges support by the grant $\#$62312 from the John Templeton Foundation, as part of the ‘The Quantum Information Structure of Spacetime’ Project (QISS).
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the respective funding organization.
+The authors would like to thank the referee who provided useful and detailed comments on the previous version of the manuscript.